mlms13/bs-decode/docs/return-types.md

 title: Return Types
 ---

-`bs-decode` provides functions that will return values wrapped in either an `option` or a `Belt.Result.t`.
+`bs-decode` provides decode functions that will return values wrapped in either an `option` or a `result`.
 Many of these error handling ideas were inspired by [Composable Error Handling in OCaml](http://keleshev.com/composable-error-handling-in-ocaml), which is a great read that goes into more detail than our summary here.

-  - `Decode.AsOption`: all functions return `Some(value)` for success or `None` for failures
   - `Decode.AsResult.OfParseError`: all functions return `Ok(value)` for success, or `Error(Decode.ParseError.t)` for failures
   - `Decode.AsResult.OfStringNel`: all functions return `Ok(value)` for success, or `Error(NonEmptyList.t(string))` for failures

-Each of these has some pros and cons to consider:

-## Option

-Pros:

-- Lots of good tooling already exists to work with options
-- You can add on your own layers of validation that also return options without worrying about unifying the errors

-Cons:

-- You lose all of the structural error information, even if all you want to do is log it
+  - `Decode.AsOption`: all functions return `Some(value)` for success or `None` for failures

 ## Result of ParseError

-Pros:

-- Errors are structured and can be checked exhaustively
-- Great debugging information when you log the errors

-Cons:

-- Adding your own layer of validation comes with some boilerplate (see [Decoding Variants](decoding-variants.md))
+While it's possible to choose other error representations when using `bs-decode`, this is the preferred choice for decoding, as it provides the richest error information.
+In a future release, this will be the only supported value for holding the decode output.

+For more information on how to work with the structured error data returned by these decoders, see [Working With Errors](working-with-errors.md).

+## Option (Deprecated)

+If you prefer to work with `option` for the sake of simplicity, it's recommended that you still use `Decode.AsResult.OfParseError` and convert the `result` to `option` after running the decoder.

-## Result of NonEmptyList String
+## Result of NonEmptyList String (Deprecated)

-Pros:

-- Reports all failures, giving decent debugging info
-- Easy to extend with your own validation, as long as your validation returns a `Result.t('a, NonEmptyList.t(string))`

-Cons:

-- Strings are fine for logging, but bad for pattern matching

-## The Winner?

-`Decode.AsResult.OfParseError` requires [a bit more work up-front](decoding-variants.md) if you want to add your own custom validations, but the extra structure is probably worth it for anything larger than a trivial example project. `Decode.AsOption` is an easy way to get started, though, and switching to a `Result` decoder later should be trivial if you decide that's what you want.
+Instead of providing structured, typed error information when a decoder fails, `Decode.AsResult.OfStringNel` returns a non-empty list of `string` error messages.
+The benefit is that string error messages are easy to read and easy to extend with your own validation error messages.
+However, the error messages provided aren't as rich in information as the errors when using `Decode.AsResult.OfParseError`, and if your goal is simply to read the output, it's better to use those decoders and convert the error messages to a string using `Decode.ParseError.failureToDebugString`.

+We're hoping to reduce the need for custom error messages (the biggest benefit of using this set of decoders), and maintaining multiple types of `result` decoders adds quite a bit of complexity to the `bs-decode` library, so this set of decoders will likely be removed in a future release.